jwang1122/python/loop/loopHW20.md

 print(x)
 ```

-the above code will give you the following result:
+the above code will give you the following integer result:

 22222